-- How to approximate calculations. - How to specify lower and upper boundaries of approximated answers/calculations. - How to calculate absolute and percentage errors in approximations.
+- How to approximate calculations. - How to specify lower and upper boundaries of approximated answers/calculations (we've done that in class). - How to calculate absolute and percentage errors in approximations.

 Suppose you need to calculate 4233 $\times$ 289.

 Suppose you need to calculate $4233 \times 289$ .
 This of course is very hard to do in your head, but what we can do is quickly approximate what the answer is.